Iran rejects US blame for tanker attacks in Gulf of Oman | DW | 14.06.2019

 The US accusations were made without "a shred of factual or circumstantial evidence," Iranian Foreign Minister Javad Zarif said on Twitter on Friday.

-Previously, US Navy said it spotted Iranian vessels near the targeted tankers and published a video that it claims shows Iranian sailors removing a non-exploded limpet mine from the hull of one of the vessels.
+Previously, the US Navy said it spotted Iranian vessels near the targeted tankers and published a video that it claims shows Iranian sailors removing an unexploded limpet mine from the hull of one of the vessels.

-However, Iran Foreign Ministry spokesman Abbas Mousavi said Iranian navy came to "help" the ships and had "saved" their crews.
+However, Iranian Foreign Ministry spokesman Abbas Mousavi said the Iranian navy came to "help" the ships and had "saved" their crews.

+The tanker seen in the black and white video released by the US Navy is Japanese-owned Kokuka Courageous.
+While the US Navy referred to a magnetic mine, the head of Kokuka Sangyo shipping company Yutaka Katada said that "something seems to have flew in," according to the ship's crew.

+"The crew members are saying that they were hit by a flying object.
+They saw it with their own eyes," he told reporters in Tokyo.
+The damage was done above the water line so there was no damage to goods and fuel, and it unlikely that the ship would sink, Katada said.

 The tankers, Front Altair and Kokula Courageous, were attacked while sailing near Iran's coast